What Is Method Feeder Fishing?

 Banjo Feeder Setup

-The banjo feeder has two main components, the feeder itself as you can see in the photo below, and the mold to mold the bait and encapsulate the hook bait.
+The banjo feeder is an inline feeder and has two main components, the feeder itself as you can see in the photo below, and the mold to mold the bait and encapsulate the hook bait.

 They are best suited with micropellet.
 Micropellet, when used with the banjo feeder will swell up when it takes on water and spill over the sides, masking the feeder and presenting the rig ready for a passing fish.